LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus_8wk.md

 - Software that can be used to manipulate images such as the <u>Windows Paint</u> program (included in Windows).
 Mac users can use the <u>Preview</u> app (included in MacOS), but it just barely meets the needs of this class.

-  Most other full-featured image editing apps such as Adobe Photoshop (not free), or [Gimp](https://www.gimp.org/) (a free, cross-platform, clone of Photoshop) will also meet the needs of this class.
+  Most other full-featured image editing apps such as Adobe Photoshop (not free), or [Gimp](https://www.gimp.org/) (a free, cross-platform, app similar to Photoshop) will also meet the needs of this class.
 The two main things you'll need to do are: change the size of images and find pixel coordinates in images.

 - At least two modern browsers to view/test your web pages.
 The latest versions of [Chrome](https://www.google.com/chrome/), and [Firefox](https://www.mozilla.org/en-US/firefox/new/) can be downloaded for free.
 Many other browsers like Safari and Edge, are also suitable for your use in this class.